-13.3 Shuffling data
+13.6 Permuting data

 Vectorized code sometimes needs a lot of instructions for swapping and copying vector elements and putting data into the right positions in the vectors.
 The need for these extra instructions reduces the advantage of using vector operations.
-It may be an advantage to use a shuffling instruction that is intended for a different type of data than you have, as explained in the previous paragraph.
-Some instructions that are useful for data shuffling are listed below.
+It is possible to use a shuffling instruction that is intended for a different type of data than you have, as explained in the previous paragraph.
+Some instructions that are useful for data permutation are listed below.